 The bids are numbers, representing the number of tricks that the bidder's team undertakes to win.
 The lowest bid is seven and the highest is thirteen.
 Each bid must be higher than the last.

 A player who does not wish to bid at their turn can pass.
 Once you have passed you drop out of the bidding - you cannot bid again on a later turn.

-If all four players pass on their first turn to speak, the hand is thrown in and redealt by the same dealer.
+If all four players pass on their first turn to speak, the hand is thrown in, and the cards are shuffled and redealt by the same dealer.